lucaspaulamonti/epsychology/Introduction/APT MongoDB (How to install on Ubuntu Server).md

 MongoDB is a free, open-source, cross-platform document-oriented database software written in the C++ language.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.

+You will need to have the Curl and GNU packages installed.

 Adds the GPG key of the official MongoDB repository:
 ```
 curl -fsSL https://www.mongodb.org/static/pgp/server-8.0.asc | \